-- Student Learning Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with special attention paid to historic inequities. - Learning Conditions All districts and schools will receive the resources necessary to create safe, healthy and supportive learning environments, and will be equipped to meet the unique academic and social and emotional needs of each and every child. - Educator Quality Illinois diverse student population will have effective educators who are prepared through multiple pathways and are supported in and recognized for their efforts to provide each and every child an education that meets their needs.
+- Student Learning: Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with the state paying special attention to addressing historic inequities. - 🕢 Learning Conditions: All schools will receive the resources necessary to create safe, healthy, and welcoming learning environments, and will be equipped to meet the unique academic and social and emotional needs of each and every child. - Elevating Educators: Illinois diverse student population will have educators who are prepared through multiple pathways and are supported in and celebrated for their efforts to provide each and every child an education that meets their needs.

 - Select the checkbox, then enter the District Goal(s) that align to the responses below in the text area. - 1.
-Describe how the district will facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including, if applicable, through: [1] - i.
+Describe how the district will facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including, if applicable, through: [1] i.
 Coordination with institutions of higher education, employers, and other local partners; and - ii.
 Increased student access to early college, high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills.

-For your convenience, the FY20 Consolidated District Plan approved response is provided below.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
 It may be copied and modified to address the Consolidated District Plan needs.